Raechil na Garnussil na Gallam

 This is not because some poor girl is to be horribly killed but that I get to talk to and exchange news with my friends.

-When we are all milling about and collecting our missiles, well that gives us a chance to chat.
+When we are all milling about and collecting our rocks, well that gives us a chance to chat.
 I suppose I justify this by reflecting that the poor girl is going to get stoned whatever happens.

 You have to make the most of life, that is one of the lessons I have learned from the Holk an Harnakos.